OctopusDeploy/docs/src/pages/docs/infrastructure/deployment-targets/kubernetes-target/index.md

 Setting the Octopus variable `Octopus.Action.Kubernetes.OutputKubeConfig` to `True` for any deployment or runbook using a Kubernetes target will cause the generated kube config file to be printed into the logs (with passwords masked).
 This can be used to verify the configuration file used to connect to the Kubernetes cluster.

-If Kubernetes targets fail their health checks, the best way to diagnose the issue to to run a `Run a kubectl CLI Script` step with a script that can inspect the various settings that must be in place for a Kubernetes target to function correctly.
+If Kubernetes targets fail their health checks, the best way to diagnose the issue to to run a `Run a kubectl script` step with a script that can inspect the various settings that must be in place for a Kubernetes target to function correctly.
 Octopus deployments will run against unhealthy targets by default, so the fact that the target failed its health check does not prevent these kinds of debugging steps from running.

 An example script for debugging a Kubernetes target is shown below: